Zoltán Ivansuc: Club career

 Ivansuc was born on 12 August 1938 in Reșița, Romania and began playing junior-level football at Electromotor Timișoara from 1952 until 1955.
 Afterwards he started his senior career as he returned to his hometown in order to play for CSM Reșița in Divizia B.

 Then he moved to Universitatea Cluj where on 3 May 1959 he made his Divizia A debut under coach Virgil Mărdărescu in a 1–0 home victory against Știința Timișoara.
 In the following season he scored his first goal with a 30-meter shot in a 3–2 loss to Farul Constanța.
 The highlights of Ivansuc's time with The Red Caps were two fourth places in the 1960–61 and 1962–63 seasons, and a personal record of nine goals scored in the 1966–67 season.
 He was also used for the entire match by coach Andrei Sepci in the 1965 Cupa României final, managing to score a goal with a 25-meter free kick in the 2–1 victory over Dinamo Pitești at the Republicii Stadium which brought the club their first trophy.
 Afterwards, "U" Cluj played in the first round of the 1965–66 European Cup Winners' Cup, with Ivansuc scoring in both legs of the 3–0 aggregate victory against Austrian team, Wiener Neustadt, but they were eliminated in the following round by Atlético Madrid.
 At the second match against the Spaniards, played in Madrid, Ivansuc was approached by a representative of Real Madrid, who came specifically to persuade him to stay in Spain, but he was adamant to remain in Cluj, and denied any possibility of a move.
-Ivansuc's last Divizia A appearance took place on 12 November 1968, playing for Universitatea in a 2–0 loss to Steaua București, having a total of 185 appearances and 41 goals scored in the competition.
+Ivansuc's last Divizia A appearance took place on 12 November 1968, playing for Universitatea in a 2–0 loss to Steaua București, totaling 185 appearances with 41 goals in the competition.
 His former wife, Sanda Popescu, claimed that Constantin Teașcă's second stint on Universitatea's bench led to Ivansuc leaving the team, as they had a conflict in Teașcă's first term.

 He ended his career after playing two games for IS Câmpia Turzii in the 1968–69 Divizia B season.